kangarko/docs/docs/index.md

     ---

-    A modern, all-in-one Discord bot with a Minecraft connector and a ton of useful features.
+    A modern Discord bot with Minecraft integration, moderation system, tickets and much more.

     [**Read the docs**](minebot/index.md)